isomerpages/govtech-stp/_travellers-from-malaysia/05a-SCPR.md

 The application for the SHN waiver can be found [here](https://go.gov.sg/pcasgpr).

-## For Singapore Citizens and Singapore PRs on Return Leg of RGL
+## For Singapore Citizens and Singapore PRs on Return Leg of Reciprocal Green Lane (RGL)
-Click [here](/rgl/requirements-and-process) for details on health requirements.
+Click [here](/rgl/requirements-and-process) for details on health requirements for SC/PRs who have travelled out of Singapore on an RGL arrangement and are returning to Singapore.

 ## SC/SPR General Entry into Singapore
 SC/SPRs can return to Singapore without applying for any specific Safe Travel Lane.
 However, they will be subjected to the prevailing health measures imposed on incoming travellers.
 Please click [here](https://www.ica.gov.sg/covid-19) for more information.